 The DELTA course aims to ensure a balance between the demands of practical application and understanding of the theoretical background.
 As well as a detailed consideration of key theoretical issues, it includes classroom observation and supervised, evaluated teaching practice.

 The work load is heavy and candidates are advised not to take on commitments that might prejudice their chances of participating fully in the course.

-Accepted candidates must then pay a non-refundable deposit to secure their place.
+Once you have been accepted, you must then pay a non-refundable deposit to secure your place.